joshra-git/Python/Day 1/notes.md

 Variables cannot start with a number.

-Priv words like print and length are not allowed for variables
+Priveldged words like "print" and "length" are not allowed for variables

 ### Terms